Drug information

 Purpose: The purpose of this study was to determine whether using a combination of ART, the ChAdV63.HIVconsv and MVA.HIVconsv vaccines, and the investigational latency-reversing agent vorinostat, could lead to a greater reduction in the size of the latent HIV reservoir than using ART alone.12

-Selected Study Results: Results presented at AIDS 2018 and published in Lancet (2020) showed that the kick and kill strategyof ART plus the ChAdV63.HIVconsv and MVA.HIVconsv vaccines plus vorinostat produced no significant benefit in reducing the latent HIV reservoir as compared to ART alone.13,14
+Selected Study Results: Results published in Lancet (2020) showed that the kick and kill strategyof ART plus the ChAdV63.HIVconsv and MVA.HIVconsv vaccines plus vorinostat produced no significant benefit in reducing the latent HIV reservoir as compared to ART alone.13,14

 Additional Published Material: